chkwon/Complementarity.jl/README.md

 ## Mixed Complementarity Problems (MCP)

+**NOTE:** The [PATHSolver.jl](https://github.com/chkwon/PATHSolver.jl) has been completely rewritten between `v0.6.2` and `v1.1.0`.
+Now PATHSolver.jl provides both an interface to the [PATH](http://pages.cs.wisc.edu/~ferris/path.html) solver and an integration to JuMP, but only limited to *linear* problems at this moment.
+For *nonlinear* problems, you still need to use [Complementarity.jl](https://github.com/chkwon/Complementarity.jl), which now also uses the new PATHSolver.jl as its solver.
+Most parts of Complementarity.jl remain the same, except how the solver options are passed.

 ***[MCP Documentation](MCP.md)***

 - This package provides a modeling and computational interface for solving [Mixed Complementarity Problems](https://en.wikipedia.org/wiki/Mixed_complementarity_problem) (MCP): modeling by [JuMP.jl](https://github.com/JuliaOpt/JuMP.jl) and computing by [PATHSolver.jl](https://github.com/chkwon/PATHSolver.jl) and [NLsolve.jl](https://github.com/EconForge/NLsolve.jl).
 See [the documentation](MCP.md).